The Son as Bridegroom

 In the New Testament, Yahushua is repeatedly identified as the nymphios — the Bridegroom.
 But He is not the Bridegroom of the old covenant.
 He is the Bridegroom of the new covenant.
 The old marriage was between Yahuah and Israel.
 The new marriage is between the risen Messiah and the reborn bride — made possible because both parties on the old contract died and were raised new.

-The Father is the covenant source and Kingdom owner.
-He initiated the original marriage, judged the unfaithfulness, issued the divorce, and planned the restoration.
+initiated the original marriage, who judged the unfaithfulness, who issued the divorce, and who planned the restoration.
 The Son is the Bridegroom — the chathan who secures the bride by payment, drinks the judgment cup on her behalf, cleanses her through His death and resurrection, and presents her as a spiritual virgin fit for the High Priest’s marriage under the order of Melchizedek.

-The Hebrew wedding custom confirms this at every turn.
-The father of the groom chose the bride, set the terms, and decided when the son could go.
-The groom paid the price, prepared the place, and came for his bride when the father gave the word.
+groom chose the bride, set the terms, and decided when the son could go.
+The groom paid the price, prepared the place, and came for his bride when the father said it was time.

 Yahushua shared the betrothal cup at the Last Supper.
 He drank the judgment cup alone in Gethsemane.
 He has gone to prepare a place in His Father’s house.
+And He will return for His bride when the Father says: “Now is the time, Son.
+Go get your bride.”

 The doctrine of the Trinity, by collapsing the Father and Son into one substance, has obscured this distinction for centuries.
 It has turned a two-party covenant drama into a theological abstraction.
 But the Hebrew words are still there.
 The ba’al is not the chathan.
 The Husband is not the Bridegroom.
 They are two parties fulfilling one covenant purpose — and the entire arc of Scripture, from Genesis to Revelation, tells that story.